-4 Results and Discussion
+4 Results and discussion

-365 In this section we present the results of M-WT and M-AL experiments on immersion freezing using the clay mineral kaolinite.
-The data for other materials listed in Table 1 are presented in the Supplement Material.
+In this section we present the results of M-WT and M-AL experiments on immersion freezing using the clay mineral kaolinite.
+The data for other materials listed in Table 1 are presented in Appendix A.